 He Once Killed A Pigeon With His Mind

-In a 1999 interview with Time Out, a former classmate of Blaine's tells a story about a time the magician supposedly killed a pigeon with his mind: "We were just sitting around in a classroom one day," he said, "and David pointed to a pigeon sitting on a windowsill about 20 feet away.
+In a 1999 interview with Time Out, a former classmate of Blaine's reportedly told a story about a time the magician killed a pigeon with his mind: "We were just sitting around in a classroom one day, and David pointed to a pigeon sitting on a windowsill about 20 feet away.
 He said, 'See that bird?
 I’m going to make its heart stop.'
 And a few seconds later, it just fell off the sill, dead."

-When Time Out asked Blaine about the incident, his reply was puzzling: "That pigeon didn't die," Blaine insisted.
+When asked Blaine about the incident, his reply was puzzling: "That pigeon didn't die," Blaine insisted.
 "It just appeared to be dead.
 The way I do magic is to wait for the moment to exist.
 I don't create the moment."
-The fate of the pigeon is currently unknown, but he did seem to bring another back to life.
+The fate of that pigeon is currently unknown, but he did seem to bring another back to life.